dwdas9/home/articles/MicrosoftFabric/FabricQ&A.md

   - A. Fact table.
   - B. Dimension table.
   - C. Staging table.
-  - **Correct:** <span style="color: white">B. A dimension table stores attributes used to group numeric measures.
+  - **Answer:** <span style="color: white">B. A dimension table stores attributes used to group numeric measures.

 - 📌 **What is a semantic model in the data warehouse experience?**
   - A. A semantic model is a business-oriented data model that provides a consistent and reusable representation of data across the organization.
   - B. A semantic model is a physical data model that describes the structure of the data stored in the data warehouse.
   - C. A semantic model is a machine learning model that is used to make predictions based on data in the data warehouse.
-  - **Correct:** <span style="color: white">A. A semantic model in the data warehouse experience provides a way to organize and structure data in a way that is meaningful to business users, enabling them to easily access and analyze data.
+  - **Answer:** <span style="color: white">A. A semantic model in the data warehouse experience provides a way to organize and structure data in a way that is meaningful to business users, enabling them to easily access and analyze data.

 - 📌 **What is the purpose of item permissions in a workspace?**
   - A. To grant access to all items within a workspace.
   - B. To grant access to specific columns within a table.
   - C. To grant access to individual warehouses for downstream consumption.
-  - **Correct:** <span style="color: white">C. By granting access to a single data warehouse using item permissions, you can enable downstream consumption of data.
+  - **Answer:** <span style="color: white">C. By granting access to a single data warehouse using item permissions, you can enable downstream consumption of data.
 Sure, here's the revised version:

 📌 **You have access to a historical dataset that contains the monthly expenses of the marketing department.
 You want to generate predictions of the expenses for the coming month.
 Which type of machine learning model is needed?**